open-telemetry/semantic-conventions/docs/http/http-metrics.md

 If the request has completed successfully, instrumentations SHOULD NOT set `error.type`.

-**[5]:** The value SHOULD be normalized to lowercase.
+**[5] `network.protocol.name`:** The value SHOULD be normalized to lowercase.

 **[6]:** If not `http` and `network.protocol.version` is set.

-**[7]:** The `url.template` MUST have low cardinality.
+**[7] `url.template`:** The `url.template` MUST have low cardinality.
 It is not usually available on HTTP clients, but may be known by the application or specialized HTTP instrumentation.

-**[8]:** If protocol version is subject to negotiation (for example using [ALPN](https://www.rfc-editor.org/rfc/rfc7301.html)), this attribute SHOULD be set to the negotiated version.
+**[8] `network.protocol.version`:** If protocol version is subject to negotiation (for example using [ALPN](https://www.rfc-editor.org/rfc/rfc7301.html)), this attribute SHOULD be set to the negotiated version.
 If the actual protocol version is not known, this attribute SHOULD NOT be set.

 `error.type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.